Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 The nutritional profile of lion’s mane mushroom.
 These mushrooms are naturally high in protein and fiber.
 They are also rich sources of antioxidants.

-Comparative to lion’s mane mushroom (H. erinaceus), there is little research on the nutritional and medicinal properties of its lookalikes, H. coralloides and H. americanum.
+Comparative to lion’s mane mushroom (H. erinaceus), there is little research on the nutritional and functional properties of its lookalikes, H. coralloides and H. americanum.
 One exception concerns the antioxidant properties of these mushrooms.
-There is more than one study to confirm the high antioxidant content of H. coralloides and H. americanum [5,6].
+There is more than one study that confirms the high antioxidant content of H. coralloides and H. americanum [5,6].
 In fact, one study found that H. coralloides has even higher levels of antioxidants than lion’s mane.

 Brain-Supporting Properties of Hericium Mushrooms